PCas95/protein_loc_organizer/README.md

 ### Known Limitations

 Some parts of the parsing logic could theoretically be more elegant, generalizable, or modular, but cannot be improved meaningfully because the input formats themselves have no guarantees.
-As long as upstream tools continue to provide:
+This cannot be changed as long as upstream tools continue to provide:

 - undocumented formats
 - *ad-hoc* HTML layouts